leer752/battleship/assets/dictionary.md

 ship_miss.png = Graphic overlay if a ship was not hit that displays over an uncovered tile.

-gamefont.otf = Font that will be used for any and all text within the program. <a href="https://www.dafont.com/molor.font">"Molor Font"</a> by Mohammad Azmil Bahar.
+game_font.otf = Font that will be used for any and all text within the program. <a href="https://www.dafont.com/molor.font">"Molor Font"</a> by Mohammad Azmil Bahar.